davidkellis/able/README.md

 }
 ```

 To following example demonstrates an implementation of short circuiting logic, achieved via jump-points.
-The example implements the `all?` function defined within the `Enumerable` interface.
+The example implements the `all?` function defined within the `Iterable` interface.
 The combination of the `jumppoint` and the `jump` within the `each` block implements immediate return from `all?` upon the first observation of a false evaluation of the predicate function.
 This short-circuiting logic prevents further unnecessary evaluations of the predicate function once the first observation of a false return value is observed:

 ```
-fn all?(enumerable: E, predicate: T -> Boolean) -> Boolean {
+fn all?(iterable: I, predicate: T -> Boolean) -> Boolean {
   jumppoint :stop {
-    enumerable.each { t => jump :stop false unless predicate(t) }
+    iterable.each { t => jump :stop false unless predicate(t) }
     true
   }
 }